-18th Jan 2017 sees the official opening of the Year of Sustainable Tourism for Development #IY2017
+2017 was the official Year of Sustainable Tourism for Development #IY2017

-Timely for Earth Changers, which exists to promote and support the best sustainable tourism for development.
+It was also the year that Earth Changers launched, handily and we exist to promote and support the best sustainable tourism for development and grow awareness of tourism's contribution to sustainability.
 But what does that really mean?

 People understand the term in general, that it’s about being able to uphold or maintain something at a certain rate, level or balance, that an increase doesn’t have a negative, destabilising, impact.